 Clive Barker – So-Called Master of Horror

-To be honest, long-before the Malevolent Dark game, I have been involved in the heavy consumption of horror content.
-This consumption comes in many forms: film, prose, poetry and music.
 Often, the term ‘Master’ gets thrown around recklessly to describe someone that creates popular works.
-At Malevolent Dark, we are unsure how much weight the term Master should carry.
+Critics throw the term around so recklessly that it begins to lose meaning.
 Even the most coveted ‘Masters’ of horror produce a plethora of below grade material.
 In the written word, this seems to be the rule rather than the exception.
+Not to start a holy war, but Stephen King wrote way more books that I didn’t like than ones that I like… but he still reigns unambiguously as a horror “Master”.

 Undoubtedly, Clive Barker has produced some critically acclaimed stories.
 Many of those made their way in varying capacities into theaters.
 Certainly, Clive Barker has proven his mettle with his best work.
 Hasn’t he also created a lot of chaff?
-The Scarlet Gospels offers a wonderful example of chaff while it also threatens to pull the franchise it begat into the abyss with it.
+The Scarlet Gospels offers a wonderful example of chaff.
+In fact, this chaff is so deep that it threatens to pull the great franchise it represents into the abyss with it.
 Buckle up.

 Harry D’Amour – A Less Interesting Hellblazer

 So when it comes to fiction, it’s not necessarily a sin to expand on the ideas of others.
-Within the realm of physics and limitations of human thought, certainly there will be some overlap on key ideas.
-Clive Barker does his best Alan Moore impression with the character of Harry D’Amour.
+Hard knock detective stories are as good a place as any for some overlap on key ideas.
+Clive Barker does his best Alan Moore impression with his character of Harry D’Amour.
 Created in 1985 in his epic run on the Swamp Thing series, Alan Moore created a very similar paranormal detective character named John Constantine, also know as Hellblazer.

 Clive Barker’s retort, Harry D’Amour, arrived just on its heels in 1986.
-Harry D’Amour aslo is paranormal/psychic detective entrenched in the underbelly of evil.
-He two possesses his own supernatural powers.
-It’s the type of idea that can certainly evolve independently across authors.
-However, the overlap is not what is in question here.
-We simply can’t help ourselves to comparing the characters side-by-side.
-The character of Harry D’Amour has less charisma than John Constantine carries in a weathered pack of silk-cut cigarettes.
-D’Amour never really seems to capture the sleazy and mysterious private-dick persona that Barker intends to capture.
+Harry D’Amour also is paranormal/psychic detective entrenched in the underbelly of evil.
+He too possesses his own supernatural powers.
+Unfortunately, the character of Harry D’Amour possesses less charisma than John Constantine carries in a weathered pack of silk-cut cigarettes.
+Harry D’Amour fails to capture the sleazy and mysterious private-dick persona that Barker intends to capture.

 The Banal Intersects with Greatness

 What has been heretofore neglected is The Scarlet Gospels historical importance.
 This book purports to be the long-awaited official sequel to Clive Barker’s classic novella The Hellbound Heart, better know by film-buffs as the Hellraiser series.
 The Hellbound Heart stands as one of the more original stories in all of horror.
 Barker’s bad-guys, The Cenobites, have become permanent icons in the horror pantheon.
-The Scarlet Gospels is a sequel to The Hellbound Heart in the same way that The Texas Chainsaw Massacre 2 is a sequel to the original, albeit a very different style of film.
+The Scarlet Gospels is a sequel provides The Hellbound Heart in the same way that The Texas Chainsaw Massacre 2 is a sequel to the original.
+Yes, it’s a sequel, but it’s nothing like the original.

-Rather carrying on the foreboding darkness of the original, this novel plays out more like a Hardy Boys story that tangentially intersects with the Hellraiser universe.
+Rather carrying the darkness of the original, Clive Bark instead writes a modern day Hardy Boys novel that tangentially intersects with the Hellraiser universe.
+The concept is interesting for sure, but the Devil is in the details.

 A Plot Born in Hell

 The primary plot-line involves the most recognizable character from the Hellraiser universe, The High Priest of The Order of the Gash.
 Much to his chagrin, the world knows him as Pinhead.
-Having grown weary with deleterious politics in hell, Pinhead accumulates the magic of man in order to stage a coup in hell with his sights on overthrowing the original fallen angel, Lucifer himself.
-In poorly explained intersections, Pinhead’s conquest of hell interleaves the lives of Harry D’Amour and his band of psychic super-friends.
+Having grown weary with deleterious politics in hell, Pinhead accumulates the magic of men in order to stage a coup in hell.
+Pinhead plans on overthrowing the original fallen angel, Lucifer him.
+Pinhead’s conquest of hell interleaves into the lives of Harry D’Amour and his band of psychic super-friends.

-After pretty cool slaughter of magical talent at the hands of Pinhead, Clive Barker wastes no time implausibly injecting Harry D’Amour into the narrative.
-D’Amour, at the suggestion of his blind partner, and communicator with the dead, Norma Paine, Harry D’Amour takes a case down that leads him to New Orleans.
-Harry is to button up the secrets of one of Norma’s recently deceased clients.
+The novel begins with a pretty awesome slaughter of wizards and warlocks at the hands of Pinhead.
+Clive Barker wastes no time implausibly injecting Harry D’Amour into the narrative.
+D’Amour, at the suggestion of his blind partner, Norma Paine.
+Norman communicates with the dead.
+Harry D’Amour takes a case down that leads him to New Orleans to button up the secrets of one of Norma’s recently deceased clients.
 Lo and behold, one of those secrets is a strange puzzle box, the Lament Configuration.
 You see where this is going.

-Harry finds a Lament Configuration puzzle box and swiftly opens is without even trying; of all the rotten luck.
+Of all the rotten luck, Harry finds a Lament Configuration puzzle box and swiftly opens is without even trying.
 Pinhead arrives with bells on.
-Pinhead then condemns Harry to document his coming triumph in hell.
-It should be be noted that Clive Barker always hated the name Pinhead as it’s such ridiculous name for a fiend deserving of more respect.
-Barker riffs off of that by making a running joke of Pinhead bristling at the name.
+Rather than flaying his, Pinhead condemns Harry to document his coming triumph in hell.
+Clive Barker always hated the name Pinhead as it’s such ridiculous name for a monster deserving of more respect.
+Barker riffs off of that by making a running joke of Pinhead bristling every time someone uses the name.

 For the Sake of Norma, a Descent into Hell